 Basic Education Program (BEP): Tennessee's main elementary and secondary school funding mechanism.
 According to Tennessee law, the BEP is "the funding formula for the calculation of kindergarten through grade twelve (K-12) education funding."
 The funds generated by the BEP are what the state has defined as sufficient to provide a basic level of education for Tennessee students.
-The basic level of funding includes both a state share of the BEP and a local share of the BEP.
+The basic level of funding includes both state and local shares of the BEP.
 Established by the Education Improvement Act (EIA) of 1992.